Disclaimer: No, I really don't own Howl's Moving Castle.

-Sophie caught her breath in a rush as a tall, shadowy figure stepped forward from leaning against the wall, enough so that she could see a vague outline of him.
-Sophie felt the urge to run away… in case the strange young man was dangerous, you understand, but, even in the poor lighting, she could see he was such a dashing, noble-looking specimen (if you liked the sentimental, sophisticated sort) it seemed almost comical for her to flee.
+Then, the shadowy figure stepped forward, peeling away from the wall, so that she could see a vague outline of him.
+He was tall, male.
+Sophie felt the urge to run away, in case the strange young man was dangerous, you understand.
+But even in the poor lighting, she could see he was that dashing, noble-looking specimen (if you liked that sort), and seemed uninterested in accosting her.
+It seemed almost comical for her to flee.

-The man brought a finger to his lips, and shook his head slowly, as if telling her not to draw near.
-From his tapered wrist, a long gleaming inset of embroidery gleamed on a fashionably trailing sleeve.
-A twinkle from a jewel (dangling from his ear, Sophie noted.
-Probably young, then) winked out of the dank darkness.
+The man brought a finger to his lips.
+Then he shook his head slowly, as if telling her not to draw near.
+From his tapered wrist, the inset of fine embroidery gleamed on a fashionably trailing sleeve.
+A twinkle from a jewel winked out of the darkness.

 "You there!
 Miss!"

 Sophie flinched as a gruff voice shocked her senses.
-She turned to find a well-dressed sergeant and his crew marching up to her.
-Their marching, rhythmic step on the cobblestones of Market Chipping was almost as loud as their outfits.
-The passerby parted a little to give way.
-Sophie's heart raced even faster when the bearded sergeant asked her a question in his loud, booming voice.
+A well-dressed sergeant and his crew marched up the lane.
+Their rhythmic steps on the cobblestones were almost as loud as their outfits.
+Passerby parted give way.
+Sophie's nerves thrummed as the bearded sergeant demanded something in his loud, booming voice.

 "Miss.
-Have you seen an overdressed young fellow with ridiculously long sleeves rush by here?"
+You've seen an overdressed young fellow with ridiculously long sleeves rush by here?"

-Sophie immediately thought to the man in the alley, and the suspicious silhouette of scalloped sleeves that she'd seen against the shadows.
-Sophie remembered the finger he'd put to his lips to signify silence.
+It was almost a statement, and not a question.
+Sophie immediately thought to the man in the alley, and the silhouette of scalloped sleeves against the shadows.
+But then Sophie remembered the finger he'd put to his lips to signify silence.
 And the way he'd smiled to reassure her.

-The sergeant didn't seem to doubt her word.
+The sergeant didn't doubt her word.
 Sophie almost felt inclined to tell the man that soldiers were far too naive and quite bad at their jobs these days, but thought better of it.
-The mentioned sergeant barked a command at the guards behind him, and the group marched back up the cobblestones.
-The street filled in again as people went back to the humdrum of market day.
+The sergeant barked a command at the guards behind him, and the group marched back up from where they came.
+The street filled again as people returned to the humdrum of market day.

 "No need to be afraid."

 Sophie really did jump this time.
-The soothing voice behind her seemed to chuckle lightly every time her shoulders cringed.
-Brain racing, Sophie turned around to face whoever was at her back.
+The voice behind her seemed to chuckle every time her shoulders twitched.
+Brain racing, Sophie turned around to face whomever was at her back.

-The man seemed to grin at her reaction—not a leer, but a full smile that revealed dazzling white teeth.
-Sophie had a feeling the king and prince of Ingary would kill for the charm in that smile.
+The man grinned at her clinical observation—not a leer, but a full smile that revealed dazzling white teeth.
+It was likely the King of Ingary would kill for the charm in that smile.

 "I wanted to thank you."

-"Um…" Sophie's mouth felt dry at the sheer close proximity of another human.
-She was no misanthrope, but the months of working alone in the hat shop had caused her social skills to mold.
-Even less developed was her understanding of men, since the Hatter store catered to women.
-Men, Sophie knew close to nothing about (if it were boys, at least there were the old crowd in grammar school that teased her for her hair).
+"Oh," Sophie's mouth felt dry at the sheer proximity of another human.
+She was no misanthrope.
+But the months of working alone in the hat shop had caused her social skills to mold.
+Even less developed was her understanding of men.
+Men, Sophie knew close to nothing about.
+If it were boys, at least there were the old crowd in grammar school that teased her for her hair.

 As if sensing her discomfort, the man removed his hand from her shoulder.
-Sophie felt a pang of loss, but she scolded herself for being as weak as to swoon like a schoolgirl.
+Readjusting her stance, she scolded herself for being as weak as to swoon like a schoolgirl.

-When silence all-too-quickly resettled the space between the two, he seemed kind enough to attempt to melt a bit of the tension.
+Then silence all-too-quickly resettled the space between the two.
+The stranger smiled down at her.
+He was kind enough to attempt to melt a bit of the tension.
 But at the sound of a rich tenor, Sophie felt herself tensing again, much to her own disapproval.